Digitalcoin (DGC) Price Reaches $0.0038 on Top Exchanges

-Digitalcoin (CURRENCY:DGC) traded up 40.3% against the US dollar during the twenty-four hour period ending at 15:00 PM ET on December 19th.
-Digitalcoin has a total market capitalization of $140,111.96 and approximately $3.00 worth of Digitalcoin was traded on exchanges in the last 24 hours.
-During the last seven days, Digitalcoin has traded 27.2% higher against the US dollar.
-One Digitalcoin coin can currently be purchased for $0.0038 or 0.00000016 BTC on popular cryptocurrency exchanges including CoinExchange and Cryptopia.
+Digitalcoin (CURRENCY:DGC) traded up 40.3% against the U.S. dollar during the 24 hour period ending at 15:00 PM E.T. on December 19th.
+During the last week, Digitalcoin has traded 27.2% higher against the U.S. dollar.
+Digitalcoin has a total market cap of $140,111.96 and approximately $3.00 worth of Digitalcoin was traded on exchanges in the last day.
+One Digitalcoin coin can now be bought for about $0.0038 or 0.00000016 BTC on popular exchanges including Cryptopia and CoinExchange.

 - LUXCoin (LUX) traded 0.7% lower against the dollar and now trades at $0.0659 or 0.00000276 BTC.